 If you’ve launched a new website recently and were excited to see referrals from golbnet or forexmarket, you have been spammed.
 This is a tactic used by spammers to get webmasters, curious to research their referrers, to visit the desired website.
-Also referred to as log spam or referrer bombing.
-It’s not necessarily malicious, but it’s definitely annoying.
+Google Analytics referrer spam, also referred to as log spam or referrer bombing, isn’t necessarily malicious, but it’s definitely annoying.

 It’s funny that people are doing this now, because I had a chat about how someone could do this with my co-worker, Taylor Pratt, while working at LunaMetrics in 2007.

 Your best option is to simply ignore these referrers.
 Do not visit the websites.
 They’re spam, so they don’t deserve your business, but there’s also the chance that you’ll wind up on a site filled with viruses and other malware.
 If you don’t want the referrals to show up in your Google Analytics account, you also have a few options for removing them.

 1. I always recommend keeping at least one GA account with no filters.
 Make sure you have one profile that will show these referrals, just in case there’s a problem as you create new filters.
 (You always want to have access to your raw data.)
 If you don’t already have a separate profile, create a new Google Analytics profile and start anew.